loginid1/loginid-wordpress-plugin/readme.txt

 Yes.
 Our solution augments your existing authentication flows.
 You may choose to replace or add LoginID authentication based on your specific needs.

 = Can I integrate this plugin with my other installed plugins such as my eCommerce plugin? = We can assist you with integrating the LoginID DirectWeb with your other installed plugins.
-Please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).
+Please email us at [support@loginid.io](support@loginid.io) or contact us via the Live Chat option on [loginid.io](https://loginid.io).

-= I need to customize the plugin or I need support and help? = Please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).
+= I need to customize the plugin or I need support and help? = Please email us at [support@loginid.io](support@loginid.io) or contact us via the Live Chat option on [loginid.io](https://loginid.io).

 = Where can I report bugs or leave feedback? =
-Please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).
+Please email us at [support@loginid.io](support@loginid.io) or contact us via the Live Chat option on [loginid.io](https://loginid.io).

-= I have other queries or need additional support. = For any other queries or if you need additional support, please email us at [email] or contact us via the Live Chat option on [loginid.io](https://loginid.io).
+= I have other queries or need additional support. = For any other queries or if you need additional support, please email us at [support@loginid.io](support@loginid.io) or contact us via the Live Chat option on [loginid.io](https://loginid.io).

 = Error: Your identity token could not be verified = This error means that the plugin is unable to verify the validity of the login or register claim.
 This can often be resulted from a bad baseURL and api key combination.
 Please double check your Base URL and API Key parameters in the plugin settings against your credentials on the LoginID dashboard.